-Many distributors have to operate many different brands as they have a conglomerate of brands under a single roof.
-Processing and managing other brands’ data under their various portals is challenging due to time and labour constraints.
+Many distributors have to operate many brands as they have a conglomerate of brands under a single roof.
+Processing and managing other brands’ data under their various portals is challenging due to time and labor constraints.

 5. Reluctant towards modernization